 In slow-growing regions, sluggish growth of GDP per head was associated with declining productivity, which occurred in all the regions except Franche-Comté, the only region in which employment fell.
+This

-This suggests a clear trade-off between growth of labour productivity and employment in these cases, any growth of the former being a result of lower employment rather than of a long-term improvement in productive capacity.
+11 Transition regions are regions eligible for phasing in or phasingout.
+They are called transition to highlight their intermediate stage between convergence and competitiveness regions. suggests a clear trade-off between growth of labour productivity and employment in these cases, any growth of the former being a result of lower employment rather than of a long-term improvement in productive capacity.
 In addition, in all the regions in the group, except Illes Balears, the share of population of working age declined.
 This reflects outward migration and a lack of inward movement, since migration flows consist disproportionately of younger people.
 In a region with low employment rates, outward migration can help to free up jobs for those who stay, but it can also lead to less productive workers being employed and a decline in productivity.